UC Santa Barbara Chemical Engineering welcomed Assistant Professor Arnab Mukherjee to the department in summer 2017.

 A central goal of Mukherjee’s research is to illuminate this largely invisible “dark matter” of biology, by developing new genetic reporters that function in low-O2 conditions or in the context of deep-seated tissues.
 To achieve this goal, the Mukherjee Lab applies protein engineering to develop new genetic reporters and sensors that enable O2-independent fluorescence imaging or deep tissue penetrant magnetic resonance imaging (MRI).
 The biomolecular imaging agents developed in the Mukherjee Lab will be useful for studying a wide range of problems encompassing cancer, neurobiology, degenerative diseases, infections, anaerobic microbiology, and immunotherapy.

-As molecular imaging is an inherently multidisciplinary field, Professor Mukherjee is most excited about leveraging UCSB’s rich culture of interdisciplinary science, through collaborations with the Center for Bioengineering (CBE), Molecular, Cellular, & Developmental Biology (MCDB), and Psychology & Brain Sciences with the goal of identifying new and challenging avenues of application for anaerobic and deep-tissue imaging biomolecular reporters.
-In addition to teaching fundamentals of chemical engineering, Professor Mukherjee is passionate about training students to think creatively, collectively, and laterally to engineer new frontiers in biomolecular engineering and molecular imaging.
+“As molecular imaging is an inherently multidisciplinary field, I am looking forward to leveraging UCSB’s culture of interdisciplinary science, through collaborations with the Center for Bioengineering (CBE), Molecular, Cellular, and Developmental Biology (MCDB), and Psychology and Brain Sciences, to identify new and challenging avenues for applying anaerobic and deep-tissue imaging reporters,” says Mukherjee.
+“In addition, I am really excited about training students in chemical engineering to think creatively, inclusively, and laterally, to engineer new frontiers in biomolecular engineering and molecular imaging."

 For more information about Professor Mukherjee's research, please feel free to email him at firstname.lastname@example.org.